lukaross368/flux-snapshot/README.md

 2. **It cannot amplify an incident.** It activates during failure, so its own resource use and load on the cluster must stay bounded under a cascading failure and never add pressure to an already-stressed cluster.
 3. **It cannot leak.** Least-privilege access only; captured data fails safe by default, so sensitive content is never persisted.
 4. **It proves it works.** Its own health — and, critically, whether it is actually capturing — must be observable and alertable.
 End-to-end capture is continuously verified, not assumed.
+5. **It stays available when it matters.** It must survive node disruption and reclamation so that it is running at the moment a failure occurs, and run hardened with least privilege at the workload level.

 ---